miraisen/miraisen/README.md

 - 🍊Little cat living in Orangestar
 - 🐱Currently learning web, Java and Javascript
-- 🔦Any instruction is welcomed!
+- 🔦Any instruction is welcome!

 <!--